michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

 )
 ```

-Now, we (and our service's consumers) must wonder about our query's inclusivity.
-Is `None` considered a wildcard?
-What if that returns too many results?
-And how can we expect to use this?
-Are we casting a wider net or being more specific?
-(Email addresses are reliable and durable identifiers, but phone numbers are neither.)
-Never mind how this relates to optionality in the database.
-Is this discovery?
-Do we know who we're looking for?
-Of course, documentation might address any confusion (which everyone reads, right?), but we can do much better.
+As discussed previously, we (specifically, our service's consumers) must wonder about our query semantics.
+Documentation might address any confusion, but we can do much better with little work.

 ### First Version